List of 40 mm grenades: SAGM fuze

 The United States Army Armament Research, Development and Engineering Center (ARDEC) began development of a 40 mm smart airburst fuze (proximity fuze) in 2011 to improve the ability of grenade launchers like the M203 and M320 to engage targets in defilade.
 Called small arms grenade munitions (SAGMs), they double the lethality of the standard M433 grenade round by adding a small "smart" fuze sensor that detonates in the air to hit targets in cover or behind obstacles.
 The airburst function is similar to the XM25 CDTE, which has an onboard laser system to determine the distance to the target, but SAGMs are considered complementary to the XM25 rather than competing against it, as the XM25 provides low-angle fire while 40 mm launchers fire a lobbing trajectory.
-Integrated sensors and logic devices scan and filter the environment and then autonomously airburst the fuze without needing to be told to by the firer, thereby not requiring the soldier to carry extra weapon accessories.
+Integrated sensors and logic devices scan and filter the environment, then autonomously airburst the fuze without being told by the firer, thereby not requiring the soldier to carry extra weapon accessories.
 SAGMs enable soldiers to accurately incapacitate personnel targets in defilade at ranges between 50 and 500 meters.
-The round is engineered with three firing modes: airburst; point detonation; and self-destruct.
+The round is engineered with three firing modes: airburst, point detonation, and self-destruct.
 A successful demonstration occurred in November 2013.
 Although the SAGM sensor does not need a laser rangefinder or any pre-fire programming sequence, it does require some skill by the user to aim and fire the round correctly so that it can detect the wall or obstruction to detonate in the air.
 The SAGM was to undergo evaluation in July 2015 and, if successful, transition into an official Army Program of Record by the end of the year.
 Not only does the fuze burst over walls, but it can detonate when passing cover like trees, bursting just as it senses and passes the trunk.
 The sort of sensor SAGMs use to differentiate clutter from triggering obstacles is highly classified, but shows airburst reliability of 76 percent.